Most Canadians cannot believe that the federal government still allows wild animals to be poisoned – to suffer an excruciating death.

 - Killing coyotes to reduce their population numbers has been an unmitigated failure despite centuries of trying.

-- Reducing coyote numbers, even temporarily, does not reduce predation on farm animals.
+- Reducing coyote numbers, even temporarily, does not reduce predation on farmed animals.

-- The best methods to protect farm animals are all non-lethal.
+- The best methods to protect farmed animals are all non-lethal.

 Speak Out!